 \section{Abstract}

-There are many important applications for detecting and localizing specific sound events within long, untrimmed documents including keyword spotting, medical observation, and bioacoustic monitoring for conservation.
+Many applications involve detecting and localizing specific sound events within long, untrimmed documents, including keyword spotting, medical observation, and bioacoustic monitoring for conservation.
 Deep learning techniques often set the state-of-the-art for these tasks.
-However, for some types of events, there is insufficient labeled data to train deep learning models.
-In this paper, we propose novel approaches to few-shot sound event detection utilizing region proposals and the Perceiver architecture, which is capable of accurately localizing sound events with very few examples of each class of interest.
-Motivated by a lack of suitable benchmark datasets for few-shot audio event detection, we generate and evaluate on two novel episodic rare sound event datasets: one using clips of celebrity speech as the sound event, and the other using environmental sounds.
-Our highest performing proposed few-shot approaches achieve 0.575 and 0.672 F1-score, respectively, with 5-shot 5-way tasks on these two datasets.
-These represent absolute improvements of 0.200 and 0.234 over strong proposal-free few-shot sound event detection baselines.
+However, for some types of events, there is insufficient labeled data to train such models.
+In this paper, we propose a region proposal-based approach to few-shot sound event detection utilizing the Perceiver architecture.
+Motivated by a lack of suitable benchmark datasets, we generate two new few-shot sound event localization datasets: ``Vox-CASE,'' using clips of celebrity speech as the sound event, and ``ESC-CASE,'' using environmental sound events.
+Our highest performing proposed few-shot approaches achieve 0.483 and 0.418 F1-score, respectively, with 5-shot 5-way tasks on these two datasets.
+These represent relative improvements of 72.5\% and 11.2\% over strong proposal-free few-shot sound event detection baselines.